Weronikachoinska/Pharmacy-Sales/README.md

 - [Business Recommendations](#business-recommendations)

 ## Project overview
-This project analyzes pharmacy sales performance across multiple contries, cities, product categories and pharmacy types using SQL and Power BI.
+This project analyzes pharmacy sales performance across multiple countries, cities, product categories and pharmacy types using SQL and Power BI.

 **The dashobard focuses on:**
 -Revenue and margin analysis over time